-WHEREAS, on January 7, 2014, the Planning and Preservation Commission held a noticed public hearing at which it received a report from City staff as well as oral and written testimony from the public, and deliberated on General Plan Amendment 2013-01, the 2013-2021 Housing Element Update, and associated environmental assessment;
+SECTION 2: On January 7, 2014, the Planning and Preservation Commission held a duly noticed public hearing to consider General Plan Amendment 2013-01 and the 2013-2021 Housing Element.
+Evidence, both written and oral, was presented at said hearing.